 It was renovated again in the noughties (and the area around it is being tarted up as we speak), but still remains quite the unappreciated attraction.
-True hidden gems are few and far between in London town, so I highly recommend a visit to this one.
+True hidden gems are few and far between in London town, so we highly recommend a visit to this one.

 Read More: Discovering London’s Hidden Gems